Feeding the deer in Nara

 How to get to Nara from Kyoto:

-We ended up getting a JR local train on the Nara Line to Nara Station, which took 1 hour and 15 minutes.
-We realised on the way back to Kyoto that there is a limited express train between Kyoto Station and Kintetsu-Nara Station which is actually much faster!
-It costs a little more but only takes 50 minutes so its definitely worth the extra yen to save travel time.
+On the way back, we realised there’s a limited express train between Kyoto Station and Kintetsu-Nara Station, which is actually much faster!
+It costs a little more but only takes 50 minutes, so it’s definitely worth the extra yen to save travel time.

 1 – Nandaimon Gate of Todaiji